 prAna makes another appearance in this post because they are just seriously awesome when it comes to both travel and sustainability.
 The sustainable travel collection for women and for men contain clothing meant for rolling into your suitcase without wrinkling, including this Opal travel dress on sale right now for $51.

-I’m a member of the hand sanitizer and toothpaste subscription program at Humankind, meaning you sign up and they automatically send you refills in sustainable packaging.
+I’m a member of the hand sanitizer and tooth tablet subscription program by Humankind, meaning you sign up and they automatically send you refills in sustainable packaging.
 Easy!

 All shipments, including those automatic ones with your refills, are carbon offset by Humankind.
 They invest in forest preservation projects as an offset.